-Although 2016 kicked off with the underwhelming The Birth of a Nation poised as the "great black hope" of indie film, this gentle drama about a closeted gay man – showing him as a child, then as a teenager, and finally as an adult – came out of nowhere to blow everyone away, subverting all preconceptions about both black and gay cinema in the process.
+Although 2016 kicked off with the underwhelming The Birth of a Nation poised as the "great black hope" of indie film, this gentle three-part drama about a closeted gay man – depicting him as a child, then as a teenager, and finally as an adult – came out of nowhere to blow everyone away, subverting all preconceptions about both black cinema and gay cinema in the process.

 As an examination of the pressures of modern black masculinity, Moonlight is both sad and hopeful, universal and personal.
 It's a special film, as haunting and delicate as its title.
 Don't miss it.